TLIJUN99/DigitRecognizer/README.md

 - Streamlit is framework for building webapp.
 The Streamlit webapp will send a HTTP request with the image to FastAPI server.
 Go to ``http://127.0.0.1:8501/`` to try the Digit Recognizer web app.

 ## FastAPI server
 - FastAPI is a framework for building API in Python.
 Go to ``http://127.0.0.1:8000/docs`` to view the API served.
-FastAPI will run the VIT model for prediction.
+FastAPI will call the VIT model for prediction.
 FastAPI server will then send back the response to the Streamlit webapp

 ![alt text](https://github.com/TLIJUN99/DigitRecognizer/blob/main/pics/FastAPI.png?raw=true)